helios19/transaction-store/README.md

 --

-The solution implemented has been designed in a microservice architecture model, even though only one fat jar (covering both transaction resource and related summary details) has been produced.
+The solution implemented has been designed in a microservice architecture model, even though only one fat jar (dedicated to the transaction resource and related summary details) has been produced.

 This type of architecture provides to the application several benefits among, being loosely coupled with other services, stateless, scalable and resilent to failures.